sebastianczech/learn-oci/README.md

   * T-Few fine-tuning
     * selectively updates only a fraction of the model's weights
     * additive Few-Shot Parameter Efficient Fine Tuning (PEFT)
+      * fine-tuning typically involves adjusting the weights of a pretrained model across all layers to better perform on a specific task.
+      * PEFT is a technique developed to fine-tune large models more efficiently - instead of updating all the parameters, PEFT techniques update only a small subset of the parameters or add small, trainable modules within the model while keeping most of the original pretrained parameters frozen.
     * process:
       * base-model weights + annotated training data
       * T-Few fine-tunning method